w3c/vc-data-model/VCDMExplainer.md

 ## Tricky Design Choices
 * JOSE vs JWT - see [Issue 93](https://github.com/w3c/vc-data-model/issues/93)

 (what else should go here?)

+## Implementations and Reviews

+The VCWG has begun the process of horizontal review.
+Feedbeck from APA and PING has been or is in the process of being incorporated.

+This data model has numerous successful implementations, including goverments, universities, major technology organizations, and not for profits.

 ## References and Acknowledgements
 Thanks to Manu Sporny for writing most of this in previous formats.
-Much of the text came from [Motivation for Verifiable Claims Working Group Charter]http://w3c.github.io/webpayments-ig/VCTF/charter/charter-motivation.html, [Verifiable Claims Working Group Primer](http://w3c.github.io/webpayments-ig/VCTF/primer/), and [A Verifiable Credentials Primer](https://github.com/WebOfTrustInfo/rwot7/blob/master/topics-and-advance-readings/verifiable-credentials-primer.md).
+Much of the text came from [Motivation for Verifiable Claims Working Group Charter](http://w3c.github.io/webpayments-ig/VCTF/charter/charter-motivation.html, [Verifiable Claims Working Group Primer](http://w3c.github.io/webpayments-ig/VCTF/primer/), and [A Verifiable Credentials Primer](https://github.com/WebOfTrustInfo/rwot7/blob/master/topics-and-advance-readings/verifiable-credentials-primer.md).